Prayer Fuel

 What this passage teaches us about humanity

 People are prone to justify their actions.
 Someone once said humans are the best prosecutors when it comes to accusing those who have wronged us and the best defense attorneys when it comes to defending our own actions.
-Pray for the lost in this place to recognize that they cannot even live up to the standards they set for others — much less God’s standards.
+Pray for the lost in Tunisia to recognize that they cannot even live up to the standards they set for others — much less God’s standards.
 Pray for this awareness and conviction to drive them to seek out a Bible or to talk to a Christian.

 Insight into how this passage connects to Muslims